sap-tutorials/Tutorials/tutorials/appstudio-sapui5-integrationcard-create/appstudio-sapui5-integrationcard-create.md

 <!-- border -->![Image depicting the application showing dynamic data](3-4.PNG)

-If you would like to deploy the card and see how it looks on SAP Work Zone, you can skip to Step 6 and deploy it.
+If you would like to deploy the card and see how it looks on SAP Build Work Zone, you can skip to Step 6 and deploy it.
 In the next steps you add card capabilities that can make your card more interactive.

 ### Add manifest parameters